The Soft Return

 Small courage.

 These small acts matter because they build a new inner climate.
-They let your nervous system learn that truth no longer has to arrive like thunder.
-Sometimes it arrives like morning light across the floor, patient and steady.
+They teach your spirit that truth does not have to arrive like thunder.
+Sometimes it arrives like morning light across the floor, patient and steady, touching everything without rushing anything.

 That is homecoming.

 The soft return is not flashy, but it is powerful.
-It is what turns remembrance into a way of living.
-It is how the real you begins to feel less like a distant idea and more like someone you can walk with every day.
+It turns remembrance into a way of living.
+It helps the real you feel less like a distant idea and more like someone you can walk with every day.

 There is no prize for returning to yourself harshly.